wmbusmeters/wmbusmeters/README.md

     --logtelegrams log the contents of the telegrams for easy replay --meterfiles=<dir> store meter readings in dir
-    --meterfilesaction=(overwrite|append) overwrite or append to the meter readings file --oneshot wait for an update from each meter, then quit --separator=<c> change field separator to c
+    --meterfilesaction=(overwrite|append) overwrite or append to the meter readings file --n1a to --n1f listen to N1 messages (perhaps) --oneshot wait for an update from each meter, then quit --separator=<c> change field separator to c
     --shell=<cmdline> invokes cmdline with env variables containing the latest reading